 “We’re a niche player providing significant amount of capital to a developer,” he added.

-Alongside the Monark funding, Mr Petch has also sold the management rights to The Ritz to Michael Tozer’s Collective Hotel Management for more than $5 million in a deal brokered by Tim Crooks and Jim Chapman of Resort Brokers.
+Alongside the Monark funding, Mr Petch has also sold the management rights to The R Hotel to Michael Tozer’s Collective Hotel Management for more than $5 million in a deal brokered by Tim Crooks and Jim Chapman of Resort Brokers.

 “This rare off-the-plan apartment hotel opportunity entered the market at a time when Geelong continues to show marked growth in its visitor economy and is attracting significant investment and renewal,” Mr Crooks said.